alexantao/apple-photos-scripts/README.md

   $ ./check_photos_library.py directory_of_your_library
 ```

+**OPTIONS:**

+    -ev          : Exclude version check of files.
+Only MASTER files are checked (not functional)
+    -v, --verbose: print a lof of messages on terminal.
+    -p, --path   : create a CSV file with UUDIs and path. (useful on restore script).

 # Organize by Date

 Reads EXIF data from files and move then to a directory structure like YEAR/MONTH/DAY.